 Glycolic Acid & Lactic Acid

 Glycolic Acid and Lactic Acid (AHAs) work as an exfoliant to remove the top layers of dead skin cells.
 They do this by reducing cellular cohesion between corneocytes.
-Over the counter topical AHAs can be used to treat hyperpigmentation but can take a long time to work, therefore we would recommend using this as maintenance therapy if you have severe hyperpigmentation.
+Over the counter topical AHAs can be used to treat hyperpigmentation but can take a long time to work, therefore we would recommend using this as maintenance therapy, so perfect in a moisturiser.

 Higher concentrations of Glycolic Acid (40-60%) is commonly used by dermatologists and aestheticians as chemical peels for hyperpigmentation.